 (See Keown, 1992, 30 for this list, with somewhat different translations.)
 Note that the behaviors forbidden by four of the five precepts are included in this list, with the exception of drunkenness.
 The reason for omitting drunkenness may be that getting drunk does not necessarily harm others, though it may put one in a state in which the risk of harming others is much greater.

-The Ten Non-Virtues are traditionally classified into three actions of the body (1–3), four forms of speech (4–7), and three mental states (8–10).
+The Ten Bad Courses of Action are traditionally classified into three actions of the body (1–3), four forms of speech (4–7), and three mental states (8–10).
 Among the actions of speech, divisive speech means speaking in a way as to aggravate conflict and divide friends from each other.
 Harsh speech is speech motivated by anger that wounds another emotionally through insulting and severely critical words.
 Idle chitchat is speech which fills time and absorbs attention without communicating anything of practical or spiritual importance.

 The three mental states on the list are closely related to the three poisons, which are among the most fundamental psychological causes of the cycle of existence and the suffering that comes with it.
 The three poisons are attraction, aversion and indifference.
 When we encounter an experience that appears to strengthen and confirm our sense of self, we are attracted to that experience and attempt to prolong or repeat it.
 When an experience appears to threaten our sense of self, we react with aversion, trying to avoid it or push it away.
 Any experience that doesn’t fall into these two categories seems unimportant; since we are indifferent to it, we ignore that experience.
 Thus, in Buddhist teachings, indifference is very closely associated with ignorance, confusion, and incorrect understandings of the way things are.
 Completely overcoming these three poisons leads to liberation from cyclic existence, compassion, joy, freedom, and happiness.